-Current Members: The Compensation Committee establishes salaries, incentives and other forms of compensation for our executive David H. Keyte (chair) officers.
-The Compensation Committee also administers Antero Midstream's incentive compensation and benefit plans, Peter A. Dea W. Howard Keenan, Jr. and reviews and recommends to the Board for approval the compensation of our non-employee directors.
-Number of meetings in 2022: 5 The Board has determined that all members of the Compensation Committee meet the NYSE's heightened requirements applicable to compensation committee members, and also meet the heightened independence requirements under SEC rules and the tax code.
+The Compensation Committee establishes salaries, incentives and other forms of compensation for our executive officers.
+The Compensation Committee also administers Antero Midstream's incentive compensation and benefit plans, and reviews and recommends to the Board for approval the compensation of our non-employee directors.

+The Board has determined that all members of the Compensation Committee meet the NYSE's heightened requirements applicable to compensation committee members, and also meet the heightened independence requirements under SEC rules and the tax code.
 No Antero Midstream executive officer serves on the board of directors of a company that has an executive officer who serves on the Board.
-4